mgerstner/oscfs/README.md

 ### Matching Lines from RPM Specs

 You can query for packages containing certain RPM spec statements.
-For example to find packages that require some perl package by using grep like this:
+For example to find packages that require some Perl package by using grep like this:

 ```sh
 $ cd openSUSE:Factory